 Harpguitars.net is the central worldwide web hub for all things harp guitar.
 It is funded by the nonprofit Harp Guitar Foundation, which depends on donations from readers such as you.
 It is the home of the Harp Guitar Gathering®, an annual music festival also supported by the Foundation.

 The site includes exhaustive sections on History, Players and Luthiers, along with extensive articles, photographs, music listings and a member's Forum.
 It strives to be non-"political" and all-inclusive.

 I, Gregg Miner, am your host.
-My short bio and testimonials are below, and you can learn more about me on my personal web site if you'd like.
+My bio and testimonials are below, and you can see my full harp guitar and other musical instrument credits on my personal web site.
 Consider all text, commentary and captions to be my own, except where otherwise noted.
-I am helped by a small army of occasional volunteers (see list at left), and am always looking for more help from anyone with an interest in the instrument or with information and knowledge to share.
+I have been helped by a small army of occasional volunteers (see list at left), and am always looking for more help from anyone with an interest in the instrument or with information and knowledge to share.

-I am supported in the Harp Guitar Foundation by Stephen Bennett, my wife Jaci Rohr, and Frank Doucette, harp guitar assistant extraordinaire.
-We are further supported by the Gathering Board of Advisors: Andy Wahlberg, Mike Doolin and Nancy Conescu
+I am supported in the Harp Guitar Foundation by Stephen Bennett, my wife Jaci Rohr and Frank Doucette.
+We are further supported by Gathering Assistants Joe and Linda Morgan and the Board of Advisors: Andy Wahlberg, Mike Doolin and Nancy Conescu.

 Mostly, I am supported by you.